Loading

 History

 The Institut auf dem Rosenberg was founded in 1889 by Ulrich Schmidt and originally carried the name of the founder, Institut Dr. Schmidt.
-With the death of the school's founder in 1924, the school was renamed and acquired by the Gademann family in the 1944.
+After the passing of Dr. Schmidt in 1924, the Gademann Family has owned and managed the school for four consecutive generations since 1944.
+Bernhard Gademann, a former pupil in the 1980s, is the fourth generation of the family to head the school.

 Admissions

-Various figures have been suggested for the total enrollment.
+Various figures have been suggested for the total enrolment.
 A 2019 article in the magazine Air Mail claimed 300 students from 48 different nationalities, while the South China Morning Post reported in the same year that "no more than 260" are enrolled.
 Other sources have repeated a lower figure of 230.

 Fees